-Much of the first week in RESES is dedicated to team-building activities.
-After that, we have social gatherings such as potluck dinners or barbecues, almost weekly.
+Much of the first week in RESESS is dedicated to team-building activities.
+After that, interns often organize social gatherings such as potluck dinners or barbecues, almost weekly.
 Cohort-building is an important part of RESESS, and students leave at the end of the summer saying that they feel that they have a whole new family.

 How can I apply for this internship?